kantonopoulos/ProteinSS-Prediction-Keras/README.md

 ## Repository Structure
 - Jupyter Notebook: Contains the Python code for the project.
 - Data: Includes datasets used for training, cross-validation, and testing the models.
+The data were sourced from Katarina Elez's GitHub repository at https://github.com/katarinaelez/protein-ss-pred.
 - Results: Contains visualizations and metrics evaluating model performance.
 - Documentation: Additional documentation and resources related to the project.